Dark Circles Under Eyes – it’s such a common complaint. Is it because of lack of sleep or a poor diet?

 However, there are many sub-types of eyelid procedures that involve refining and adjusting the eyelid area for a more pleasing eyelid look – which tends to be more open (but carefully avoiding the startled look), and fresher and youthful in appearance.

-Find out more about EYELID surgery results by sending in an enquiry form, below, to schedule a personal consultation with our Eyelid Surgery expert, Dr Benjamin Burt – or one of our Plastic Surgeons for full facial rejuvenation and eyelid surgery.
-You can also meet Dr Burt by attending one of our FREE monthly events (be sure to ask which event he’ll be presenting at as he attends several events each year).
+Find out more about EYELID surgery results by sending in an enquiry form, below, to schedule a personal consultation with one of our Plastic Surgeons for full facial rejuvenation or eyelid surgery.
+You can also meet our Surgeons by attending one of our FREE monthly events (be sure to ask which event he’ll be presenting at as he attends several events each year).

 What genetic heritage is more prone to having under eye bags, dark circles or puffy looking eyelids?